 Horisont Energi uses CCUS to synthesize Blue Hydrogen and Blue Ammonia

 Norwegian startup Horisont Energi produces blue hydrogen.
-Arctic Blue Hydrogen is the startups’ product, which helps in delivering blue hydrogen to the hydrogen economy.
+Arctic Blue Hydrogen is the startup’s product, which helps in delivering blue hydrogen to the hydrogen economy.
 With their carbon storage solution Polaris, the company utilizes hydrogen to produce blue ammonia for transportation and storage, enabling widespread usage of blue hydrogen.
 The ammonia is cracked back to hydrogen at the destination, and besides this, ammonia by itself provides 4.02 MWh of carbon-free energy per cubic meter.

 7. Hydrogen Distribution

-Hydroco develops Hydrogen Distribution Infrastructure
+Found Energy develops Hydrogen Energy Distribution Systems

 Hiringa Energy establishes a Hydrogen Refuelling Network

 New Zealand-based startup Hiringa Energy accelerates the hydrogen economy by developing a hydrogen refueling network across New Zealand.
 Focused primarily on the heavy vehicles market, the startup devises a three-phase plan for the construction of the refueling network.
 The final goal is to provide access to over 100 refueling stations by 2030.
-The refueling network includes centralized generation units with distributed refueling, distributed generation, and third-party generation with offtake.
-The startup factors in distance from hydrogen supply sites and frequency of aggregation of fleets to choose refueling sites.

 8. Hydrogen Liquefaction & Compression